Potatotime13/l2-backtest-engine-v2-opt-ex/README.md

 # l2-backtest-engine-v2

-Forked version of the backtest engine implementing an Agent who executes large orders in an low urgancy setting
+Forked version of the backtest engine implementing an agent who executes large orders in an low urgancy setting